 NEXUS MOONS is the page-turning first novel in the Tales of Graal series.

-All Jarek Verity wanted was to find his nephew and have family again.
-Instead, a powerful sorcerer not only spirits away his oldest friend, but threatens Jarek’s entire world with evil beyond comprehension.
+Buy this book today, and start enjoying this epic fantasy adventure.yond comprehension.
 Accompanied by two fledgling magi, Jarek sets off on a chase through Graal’s dangerous wilds, hoping beyond hope to rescue his friend.
 Will he overcome the devilry he encounters, or will he and his entire party lose their lives?

 Nexus Moons is the first book in the Tales of the Graal series by Ron Root.
 Jarek Verity is a sorcerer of the Royal Court and he is on his way to look for his nephew.
 He has no idea the search for a family member will turn into a search for his friend Lavan who went missing in the most mysterious way.
 Being a sorcerer of the Royal Court gives him a lot of power and sway, but even he will need help to find his friend who seems to have been taken away by the evil Zakarah.
 On the flip side, his nephew Gresham is helping his crush Rayna find her mother.
 While Jarek and Rayna are looking for two very different people, the search brings them to the same place: A’ryth.
 What will happen when their paths cross?
 Can they help each other in finding the people that are missing?